dart-lang/webdev/webdev/README.md

                                            "--output" value should be passed to
                                            `build_runner`.
                                            (defaults to "NONE")
+-n, --null-safety                          If "sound",
+                                           `package:build_web_compilers` will be
+                                           run with sound null safety support.
+                                           If "unsound",
+                                           `package:build_web_compilers` will be
+                                           run without sound null safety
+                                           support.
+If "auto", the default
+                                           `package:build_web_compilers`
+                                           behavior is used.
--r, --[no-]release                         Build with release mode defaults for
+                                           [sound, unsound, auto (default)] -r, --[no-]release                         Build with release mode defaults for builders.
-                                           builders.
     --[no-]build-web-compilers             If a dependency on